Sandhya-byte/brevifolia-hugo-forestry/content/blog-posts/Walking.md

 > The **first company** to offer life **insurance** was the Amicable Society for a Perpetual Assurance Office, founded in London in 1706 by William Talbot and Sir Thomas Allen.
 >
 > Source: Wikipedia

+Well the term is self explanatory, life insurance insures the insured's life.
+This insurance is important if you are the sole breadwinner of the family.